armbues/SiLLM/README.md

 ``` sh
 python -m sillm.dpo /path/to/model -d /path/to/dataset
 ```
-Run the CLI scripts with the argument -h to see a print-out of all available arguments.

 ### Python

-Minimal example of loading a model with SiLLM and generating a text completion.
+Minimal example of loading a model with SiLLM and generating a text completion:
 ``` python
 import sillm